-WEST LIBERTY UNIVERSITY Petition to the Curriculum Committee for a NEW COURSE CC-1 Revised 8-10-15 Petition to the Curriculum Committee for a NEW COURSE Discipline & Course Number PSYC 562 Course Title Clinical Internship I Grade Options: Check all that apply: Standard Letter; Pass/Fail; Repeated Course; Ungraded Credit Hours 6 Contact Hours 6 Nature of Course: Lecture; Laboratory/Studio; Field Experience/Internships EFFECTIVE: Fall 2018 (enter year) Course Objectives: As a result of this course, students will Omenostrate knowledge, awareness, and behaviors consistent with APA's ethical principles and agency policies of professional conduct Objectives: Optional conduct Omenostrate knowledge, awareness, and behaviors consistent with APA's ethical principles and agency policies of professional conduct Objectives: Optional conduct Opt CC-1 Revised 8-10-15 CURRICULUM COMMITTEE ACTION: Approved Rejected Tabled until Remanded to for additional info.
-Effectively deliver counseling services within multiple treatment models to clients with a variety of presenting concerns and backgrounds Write coherent case conceptualization reports and collaborative treatment plans incorporating evidence-based practices Evaluate and monitor treatment progress and outco (May attach syllabus) CATALOG DESCRIPTION: This internship provides advanced opportunities for students to perform, under supervision, a variety of clinically-related activities that a licensed professional with a master's degree in clinical psychology would be expected to perform.
-The clinical experience is the first in a series which allows students to make progress toward the 2000 hours required by WV Board of Examiners of Psychology.
+WEST LIBERTY UNIVERSITY CC-1 Petition to the Curriculum Committee for a NEW COURSE Revised 8-10-15 Discipline & Course Number PSYC 563 Course Title Clinical Internship II CURRICULUM Grade Options: Check all that apply: Standard Letter; Pass/Fail; Repeated Course; Ungraded COMMITTEE ACTION: Credit Hours 6 Contact Hours 6 Approved Nature of Course: ☐ Lecture; ☐ Laboratory/Studio; ☐ Field Experience/Internships Rejected EFFECTIVE: Fall 2018 (enter year) ☐ Tabled until Course Objectives: As a result of this course, students will Demonstrate knowledge, awareness, and behaviors consistent with APA's ethical principles and agency policies of professional conduct Remanded to Display awareness of strengths, limitations, and area of growth as developing psychologists Complete assessments that answer assessment questions within the context of presenting complaints, for history, and larger social, cultural, and environmental factors. additional info.
+Effectively deliver counseling services within multiple treatment models to clients with a variety of presenting concerns and backgrounds Write coherent case conceptualization reports and collaborative treatment plans incorporating evidencebased practices Date: 12-14-16 Evaluate and monitor treatment progress and outco (May attach syllabus) CATALOG DESCRIPTION: This internship provides advanced opportunities for students to perform, under supervision, a variety of clinically-related activities that a licensed professional with a master's degree in clinical psychology would be expected to perform.
+The clinical experience is the second in a series which allows students to make progress toward the 2000 hours required by WV Board of Examiners of Psychology.
 Weekly supervision meetings are required.
-NOTE: This course will begin on the first day of Summer I and end the last Friday before the start of the Fall semester.
+NOTE: This course will begin on the first day of Fall and end the last Friday before the start of the Springl semester.
 The instructor on record will be the Program Coordinator for the MA Clinical Psychology program.
 This course will not be included in the calculation of teaching load.
-Date: 12-13-10 Registration Restrictions: MA Clinical Psychology students Pre-requisites: If changes in budget, facilities, and/or faculty will be required, explain, in detail, on an attached sheet, how this will Is this new course, or one similar to it, being offered by another department/college at the present time? $\Box$ Yes; be accomplished. ]No
+Registration Restrictions: MA Clinical Psychology students Pre-requisites: WHY IS THIS COURSE NEEDED?
+This coure fulfills one requirement for licensure in WV as a Supervised Psychologist Frequency of offering annually Projected Enrollment: 12 ☐ Elective, OR ☐ Required in MA Clinical Psychology Major(s).
+(Must complete CC-4 to reflect changes to majors.)
+If changes in budget, facilities, and/or faculty will be required, explain, in detail, on an attached sheet, how this will be accomplished.
+Is this new course, or one similar to it, being offered by another department/college at the present time? \sum Yes; \subseteq No